jamesrharwood/srqr/items/trustworthiness.md

 id: trustworthiness
 title: Techniques to enhance trustworthiness
 ---
-**Techniques to enhance trustworthiness and credibility of data analysis,(e.g., member checking, triangulation, audit trail); rationale.**
+Techniques to enhance trustworthiness and credibility of data analysis,(e.g., member checking, triangulation, audit trail); rationale.

+## Read more

 Authors should describe methods used to ensure trustworthiness and credibility throughout the data collection and analysis process.
 Such methods will depend on the paradigm, approach, and/or methods used.
 Correspondingly, the authors should explain their choice of techniques and why these are appropriate for the particular study.